Unrest grows daily around the world. Terrorism mounts. Bad news increases, while good news is increasingly scarce. Conditions worsen daily!

 Revelation outlines a long series of events that relate to one another in a continuous flow—comprising an entire story.
 These occur in order of time sequence.
 (The center of this booklet contains two overview graphs—an outline and a story flow—to which the reader may occasionally refer.)
 Also, Christ periodically insets certain events into the course of the Revelation.
-You now understand the first key to unlock the book!
+You now understand a second key to unlock the book!

 The Signs of Christ’s Coming Parallel the Seven Seals